jostylr/math-parser/parser.md

 The main target will be ascii-math for now.
 It may expand into others, but I think that gives a good solid baseline.
 It may need to be modified as I am hoping for it to be computational friendly as well as display friendly.
 I also prefer `abc` to be a variable name while `a b c` would be the product of three variables.

+The ascii-math is with a caveat.
+It should also parse the math-numbers numbers into the various forms.

 ## Directory structure

 * [index.js](#parser "save: | jshint") The primary entry point into the module